Community Emergency Planning

 their part during the Cold War period of the 1950s.
 When informed of an imminent nuclear attack,

-the Parish Clerk in Kibworth, for instance, was expected to pedal through the village ringing
+the Parish Clerk in Kibworth was expected to pedal through the village ringing

 a hand bell, summoning parishioners to take cover in the basement of the

-Working Mens Club (where there was a bar).
+Working Mens Club (where there happened to be a bar).

 It isn't clear how the Clerk was to be informed if he/she didn't have a